nellore/rail-dbgap/README.md

 * a VPC endpoint for S3, which ensures that the connection between the Elastic MapReduce cluster and S3 is private.
 * security groups that block all inbound traffic to the cluster from the internet except from the Elastic MapReduce webservice.
-* the creation of a secure bucket on S3 into which Rail-RNA should write all its output when operating on dbGaP-protected data.
+* the creation of a secure bucket on S3 into which all output should be written when operating on dbGaP-protected data.
 The bucket has an attached policy barring uploads that do not have server-side encryption (AES256) turned on.
 * [CloudTrail](https://aws.amazon.com/cloudtrail/) logs recording AWS API calls.
 These are written to the secure bucket.

 The administrator should grab the latest version of the template [here](https://raw.githubusercontent.com/nellore/rail/master/src/cloudformation/dbgap.template).
 Implement it by following these steps.
 (If the administrator already has CloudTrail turned on, they may not work, causing a rollback.
 An administrator satisfied with their CloudTrail configuration may instead want to use [this alternative CloudFormation template](https://raw.githubusercontent.com/nellore/rail/master/src/cloudformation/dbgap_minus_cloudtrail.template), which creates the VPC but does not attempt to set up CloudTrail.)